 The ETSI TC ITS is currently developing a set of protocols and algorithms that define a harmonized communication system for European ITS applications, taking into account industry requirements, particularly those coming from the C2C-CC.
-In the ETSI TC ITS network architecture [14], vehicles are equipped with devices called Communication and Control Units (CCUs), which implement the ETSI protocol stack (see Fig. 1).
-Vehicles can communicate with each other or with fixed roadside ITS stations (also called Roadside Units, RSUs) installed along roads.
+In the ETSI TC ITS network architecture [14], vehicles are equipped with devices called communication and control units (CCUs), which implement the ETSI protocol stack (see Figs. 1 and 2).
+Vehicles can communicate with each other or with fixed roadside ITS stations (also called roadside units: RSUs) installed along roads.
 CCUs and RSUs implement the same network layer functionalities and form a self-organizing network.
-RSUs can be connected to a network infrastructure, most likely an IP-based network.
-On-board application hosts, including passenger devices are assumed to have a standard IPv6 protocol stack, whereas CCUs act as gateways for the in-vehicle network and are optionally enhanced with the Network Mobility Basic Support protocol [15].
+The RSUs can be connected to a network infrastructure: most likely an IP-based network.
+Onboard application hosts, including passenger devices attached to the vehicle onboard